 It’s a flavor most all of us grew up eating, whether in ice cream or another type of dessert.
 Vanilla might seem boring, but it’s truly one of the most classic flavors you can never go wrong with.
-In fact, vanilla extract is a top ingredient in almost all types of dessert recipes for this very reason; it adds a warming, sweet, and rounded flavor that compliments just about any sweet treat it’s added to.
+Vanilla extract is a top ingredient in almost all types of dessert recipes for this very reason; it adds a warming, sweet, and rounded flavor that compliments just about any sweet treat it’s added to.
 And, if you’ve ever had a dish made with raw vanilla bean powder versus an extract, you know there’s nothing out there like the real thing.
-But vanilla bean isn’t just a delicious flavor to enjoy in ice cream and desserts… it’s also a nutritional powerhouse that we often forget about due to chocolate’s health benefits normally taking the reign.
+But vanilla bean isn’t just a delicious flavor to enjoy in ice cream and desserts, it’s also a nutritional powerhouse that we often forget about due to chocolate’s health benefits normally taking the reign.

 A Classic Flavor With Hidden Benefits

-We’re certainly not negating the benefits of chocolate, which would be a total shame, but it’s time to give vanilla bean a little more attention and appreciation for all the nutritional secrets and majestic powers it holds.
+We’re certainly not negating the benefits of chocolate, which would be a total shame, but it’s time to give the vanilla bean a little more attention and appreciation for all the nutritional secrets and majestic powers it holds.
 Did you know the vanilla bean is the birth child of the only fruit-bearing orchid that exists?
 The beans are sun-dried and cured which produces their flavor, then sold either in whole bean form, pre-scraped or powdered form, vanilla bean paste (often with added sugars which should be avoided if possible), or soaked with alcohol or alcohol-free alternatives (like glycerin) to produce an extract or food flavoring.

 Vanilla is a truly medicinal food that has been used for centuries, and an everyday ‘superfood’ if you want to call it that.
 It’s especially powerful at enhancing brain and mood health.
 So, if you want a delicious way aside from chocolate to provide a natural mood boost, keep some vanilla around to get in on the benefits.
 Better yet, stock up on some real vanilla beans or real vanilla bean powder to gain access to some truly remarkable, nutritional secrets that this timeless food holds.